Updated May 6th, 2019.

 2. Lima House Hostel – Central

 All of the staff are city locals so have plenty of knowledge regarding transport to different tourist spots as well as recommendations on the best places to eat and drink.
 Owner Alfonso is one of the most friendly people you’ll ever meet and will do everything he can to make your stay enjoyable.
 Dorm beds start at 33 soles and a twin room with shared bathroom begins at 72 soles.
+Check out our full review of Lima House Hostel here.

 3. Orchid Hostels – Central